joelparkerhenderson/github-special-files-and-paths/README.md

 # GitHub special files and paths

-GitHub special files include `README`, `LICENSE`, `CONTRIBUTING`, and more.
-GitHub special paths include the root directory `/`, `/.github`, `/docs`, and more.
-GitHub tooling recognizes these files and paths to help automate repository health checks and developer interactions.
-This page summaries these special files and paths.
-We ask GitHub staff to consider creating official documentation like this.
+GitHub special files include `README`, `LICENSE`, `CONTRIBUTING`, etc. GitHub special paths include the root directory `/`, `/.github`, `/docs`, etc. These help automate repository health checks and developer interactions.
+This page summarizes these files and paths.
+We welcome pull requests and welcome GitHub staff creating an official page that replaces this page.

 * [](#)